West Philadelphia barber aims to change lives one cut at a time

 With gun violence getting increasingly worse in the city, he said it was finally time for him to make the mentorship program official.

-Shape Up's first goal is to end gun violence, and if they find out one of the mentees has an issue, they'll begin to work it out.
+Monroe's first goal is to end gun violence, and if they find out one of the mentees has an issue, they'll begin to work it out.

+SEE ALSO: Philadelphia man trying to save lives through free gun lock initiative

 "We'll take his name and put it in our database.
 So, when it's time for us to evaluate the situation, we know what it is.
 We'll try to deescalate all this stuff and get to the root of the problem," said Monroe.